 In the 2011/2012 season Al Habsi saved penalties from Carlos Tevez, Kevin Davies, HeidarHelguson and Charlie Adam, the latter earning Latics a 0-0 draw in December 2011 at the DW Stadium.

-The Omani international captain has had two seasons to remember at the DW and his form towards the end of the season when hand-in-hand with that of the whole team, conceding just 10 goals in the final 11 games of the season.
+The Omani international captain's first two seasons at the club were excellent and his form towards the end of the 2011/12 season went hand-in-hand with that of the whole team, conceding just 10 goals in the final 11 games of the season.

 Al Habsi's capturing of the fans’ hearts earned him another accolade this season as he was voted as Away Player of the Season by the Wigan Athletic Supporters’ Club.